 GOLF TIPS

 JOHN KOCH PGA Professional

-Is your swing a conscious effort' The downswing begins the first major move is in the lower left quadrant the knees slide to left (lateral movement to target) backswing Both knees remain flexed through the impact position This helps you stay down to the ball and enables the club head to stay on target longer While coming through the impact position keep two points in mind legs pass through in sitting position and back of left hand facing

-down to the ball
+Is your swing a conscious effort?
+The downswing begins the first major move is in the lower left quadrant the knees slide to left (lateral movement to target) setting in motion the powerful legs & back muscles that were coil on the backswing Both knees remain flexed through the impact position This helps you stay down to the ball and enables the club-head to stay on target longer While coming through the impact position keep two points in mind legs pass through in sitting position and back of left hand facing down to the ball

-The sequence of motion on the downswing is just opposite of the backswing the legs lead the downswing the hips shoulders arms and hand follow into the impact area.
+The sequence of motion on the

+downswing is just opposite of the backswing the legs lead the downswing the hips shoulders arms and hand follow into the im pact area.
 If done properly any rotation of the hands at impact is caused by centrifical force rathe

 Indoor Driving Range CALL NOW FOR PRIVATE OR GROUP LESSONS

 BROOKLANE GOLF COURSE

 Northville 349-9777

-VALUABLE COUPONS Thursday - Sunday Special

-Phone 348-1222
+THRIFT BOX

+pieces of fingerlickin good.
+Kentucky fried Chicken.
+(Limit 2 Thrift Boxes.)

+per Coupon and I coupon per customer)

+COUPON GOOD Thursday February

+14, 1974 through Sunday February 17 1974 on New Extra Crispy or Original

+Recipe Kentucky Fried Chicken